addisgithub/Heaps/README.md

 # Heaps Implementation

-The main function shows the implementation of different functions in hepas(meldable heaps)
+The main function shows the implementation of different functions in heaps(meldable heaps)

 # Source